 - Regular exercise

 Hitting the gym or going for a run might be the last thing you want to do during a bout of menopause-related fatigue.
-But engaging in exercise is one of the quickest ways to raise your energy levels.
+But engaging in exercise is one of the quickest ways to boost your energy.

 - Cut out coffee